Social Justice Outreach St Aidan's is active in supporting social justice oriented outreach in our community in word, in deed, and in dollars.

 Stanwood-Camano School District -- Support funds go to the Stanwood-Camano Food Bank to be used for the School District's Weekend Backpack Food Program.

 The Caring Place - New & Gently Used Coats & Shoes donations

 Mission to Seafarers - Ditty Bag Program

-Our annual "Summer Festival" rummage sale and silent auction raises several thousand dollars, which is sent on to community organizations supporting outreach and social justice work in our community.
+Our annual "Summer Festival" rummage sale and silent auction raises several thousand dollars, which is sent on to organizations supporting outreach and social justice work in our community.